LinahSofi/parenting-in-gifs/README.md

 - Google Fonts

 ## 💡 Future Improvements

-- Add a “Save My Mood” button to download favorite GIFs
+- Add a "Surprise Me" button to generate a random keyword (like "coffee" or "meltdown")
-- Include random “Surprise Me” button for spontaneous chaos
+- Save favorite GIFs locally using localStorage
-- Allow category buttons like “Bedtime”, “Tantrums”, “Mom Needs Coffee”
+- Allow filtering by Giphy categories (e.g. reactions, animals, moods)
-- Add loader animation while fetching
+- Show trending parenting GIFs on page load
-- Enable dark mode for 2AM scrolls
+- Add a dark mode for late-night scrolls in toddler nap silence

 ## 🧑‍💻 Author
 Linah Sofi